wp-plugins/wp-ultimate-recipe/readme.txt

 2. Manage everything about your recipes in one place

 == Changelog ==

+= 0.0.13 =
+* Fixed problems with localization, should work with Codestyling Localization now

 = 0.0.12 =
 * New instruction images uploader for anyone with WP 3.5 or higher (highly recommended)